China: Huangshan, from Peaks to Cobblestones, a City of Multiple Riches

 The mist-wrapped rock formations and pine forests offer an ideal playground for capturing minimalist and timeless images.
 Viewing points like the Lotus Peak and the Flying Rock are must-visit spots for any photographer (read my articles on Huangshan Mountains for more information).

 Architecturally, the region is famous for its houses with black tile roofs and white walls, representing the distinct Huizhou style.
-The old town of Tunxi is an exceptional example of this architecture.
+The old town of Hongcun (see below) is an exceptional example of this architecture.
 Tunxi Laojie Street is another major attraction, known for its ancient buildings and numerous shops selling local craft items such as calligraphy brushes and Maojian tea.

-Culturally, Huangshan is a center for Huizhou culture, which is well-known for its achievements in the fields of literature, art, and crafts.
+Huangshan is also an important center of Huizhou culture, which is well-known for its achievements in the fields of literature, art, and crafts.
 The Huizhou Museum is a must-visit for those interested in the history and culture of the region.

 Among the famous figures who have been linked to the history of Huangshan are Huang Binhong, a great Chinese landscape painter, and Tao Xingzhi, a renowned educator and reformer.
 Their work reflects the profound influence of Huangshan's culture and landscape on arts and letters in China.